-3. RED LED - Indicates there is a problem with one or more of the vehicle's systems.
+with one or more of the vehicle's systems.
 A vehicle displaying a red LED is definitely not ready for an Emissions Test (Smog Check).
-The red LED is also an indication that there are Diagnostic Trouble Code(s) present (displayed on the Diagnostic Tool's screen).
+The red LED is also an indication that there are Diagnostic Trouble Code(s) present (displayed on the diagnostic tool's screen).
 The Multifunction Indicator (Check Engine) Lamp on the vehicle's instrument panel will light steady.
-The problem that is causing the red LED to light must be repaired before an Emissions.

-light must be repaired before an Emissions Test (Smog Check) can be performed.
+The problem that is caused before a Emission light must be repaired before an Emissions Test (Smog Check) can be performed.
 It is also suggested that the vehicle be inspected/repaired before driving the vehicle further.